TheEpicFace007/rockblox/README.md

 - It can only interact with one client at a time
 - Keystrokes may fail to register in time, causing chat messages to cut off

+DM me if you're smart, and know a way to send keystrokes to the client, without focusing the window.

 # Usage
 ```python
 from roblox import Roblox, RobloxClientMutex